 During Ireland’s first menopause awareness week, the Bank of Ireland has announced employees will be able to take paid sick leave due to symptoms or medical appointments related to menopause.

-The financial services union, a leading Irish trade union across banking and finance, on October 17, which coincides with the World Menopause Day, launched its Menopause workplace guidance policy.
+The financial services union, a leading Irish trade union across banking and finance, on October 17, which coincides with World Menopause Day, launched its Menopause workplace guidance policy.
 The document argues menopause is a workplace issue employers need to deal with “in a compassionate and professional manner.”

 At the same time, Mandy La Combre, Senior Industrial Relations Officer with the FSU also announced that major retail banks of Ireland – Danske, AIB, Ulster Bank and Bank of Ireland – agreed on a workplace policy for the menopause with the FSU.